-I’m so happy to see the natural hair movement that has emerged in recent years.
+I’m so happy to see the naturally curly hair movement that has emerged in recent years.
 I’ll be honest.
 For years I thought I needed to “tame” my hair in ordered to be perceived as a “professional.”
 But now that I’m over society’s nonsense, I’m focused on making my curls as healthy as can be.
 Too many people give up on their curls and convince themselves they are too difficult to manage.
 The truth is that if you treat them well, they will behave.
 Promise.

 Pics or it didn’t happen?
 Well…

-My curly hair journey has been one full of trial and error.
+My naturally curly hair journey has been one full of trial and error.
 There are so many products, curl types and methods out there that it can be nearly impossible to figure out where to start.
 For starters, these are some Do’s and Don’ts you can try to get your curls back to all their glory.

 Disclosure: Affiliate links are included in this post.
 I may receive a couple pennies from any purchases made!